Clara Antoinette McCarty Wilt: Early life

 McCarty was born on February 12, 1858, in Steilacoom, Washington.
 She was born to Jonathan Warren and Ruth Jane Kincaid McCarty.
 Jonathan and Ruth were two of the original settlers of the town of Sumner, Washington.
 They were married on January 7, 1855, in the Sumner area.
 Clara was the second of five children: Charles C., Laura Candace, Mary Estelle, William W., and Frank Truman.
-In the years following their marriage, Jonathan and Ruth, along with Ruth's family moved to Fort Steilacoom when Sumner was threatened by Indians.
+In the years following their marriage, Jonathan and Ruth, along with Ruth's family moved to Fort Steilacoom when Sumner was threatened by Native Americans.
 While in Fort Steilacoom, Ruth had Clara in 1858.

-In 1859, Clara's family went back to their settlement to find it completely destroyed by the Indians.
+In 1859, Clara's family went back to their settlement to find it completely destroyed by Native Americans.
 They started a new farm, and Clara's father worked as mailman servicing Seattle and other places around the area, as well as keeping up the farm.
 In 1869, when Clara reached her preteens, she and her family moved to Seattle so that she and her siblings could receive a better education.
 There, Clara's father worked in the meat business, continued his work as a mailman, and hauled coal from Lake Union to the bay.